Skip to content

 results = list(sky.gather(*tasks, stream=True) >> compute)

-MIG works per-GPU, not per-cluster.
-On a multi-node pool, each node independently partitions its own GPU:
+MIG is per-GPU, not per-compute.
+On several nodes, each partitions its own card:

 with sky.Compute(